-Direct Support Professional (DSP) turnover consumes a tremendous about of time and resources, and impacts all aspects of an IDD organization.
-The National Core Indicators 2018 Staff Stability Survey found that the national turnover rate for DSPs ranged from 30.7% to 62.7%, with an average turnover rate of 51.3%.
-This reflected an increase of 5% from 2017 data.
+Direct support professional (DSP) turnover consumes a tremendous amount of time and resources, and impacts all aspects of an IDD organization.
+The most recent National Core Indicators: Intellectual and Developmental Disabilities report found that the national turnover rate for DSPs ranged from 29% to 88%, with an average turnover rate of 43%.

-From low wages to difficult work, the reasons DSPs leave their jobs, or the field all together, varies greatly.
+From low wages to difficult work, the reasons DSPs leave their jobs, or the field altogether, vary greatly.
 It is no surprise, however, that a lack of opportunity for professional growth is at the top of the list.
 That’s why Relias and ANCOR have joined forces to empower DSPs with the tools they need to help them develop their skill set, using the ANCOR Certificates of Achievement.

 What are the ANCOR Certificates of Achievement?

-The ANCOR Certificates of Achievement are a series of ten professional development plans created for Direct Support Professionals working in an Intellectual/Developmental Disability (IDD) setting.
-Each plan was carefully designed through a collaboration with ANCOR, Relias, and provider stakeholders.
-The development plans contain the training necessary for DSPs to excel in their chosen specialty role.
+The ANCOR Certificates of Achievement are a series of ten professional development plans created for Direct Support Professionals working in an intellectual and developmental disabilities (IDD) setting.
+Each plan was carefully designed by ANCOR, Relias, and provider stakeholders.
+The development plans contain the training necessary for DSPs to excel in their chosen specialty.

-The Certificates of Achievement development plans include specialized course tracks for the following staff development tracks:
+The Certificates of Achievement development plans include specialized courses for the following staff development tracks:

 - Emerging Leader